espruino/BangleApps/apps/calendar/README.md

 - Touch to display events for current month
 - Press the button (button 3 on Bangle.js 1) to exit
 - Holidays have same color as weekends and can be edited with the 'Download'-interface, e.g. by uploading an iCalendar file.

-## Settings

-- B2 Colors: use non-dithering colors (default, recommended for Bangle 2) or the original color scheme.